 "Four police officers arrive to assist.
 I tell them why Jessica needs to go to the hospital.
 Two of them approach Jessica and introduce themselves, expressing an interest to help.
 Their attempts to persuade her to go to the hospital don’t work.
 As the officer glances and points at me, he highlights, 'They said you’re delusional.
 There’s no feces in your food.
 You have to go to the hospital.'
 Jessica suddenly picks up a nearby ceramic vase and attempts to throw it at me."

-Review of Breakdown in electronic newsletter - July, 2019
+Review of Breakdown in electronic newsletter related to his son with schizophrenia - July, 2019

 "Ruth: And even when you do authorize a hold, they’re admitted to the hospital but you might find out a few hours later that they’re back on the street.
 Breakdown has lots of stories like that.
 You wrote one thing about hospital funding that shocked me.
 Can you explain here why hospitals are motivated to admit a patient but not to keep him or her?